SujalAhrodia/GoGame/README.md

 ## Day 14
 >1.
 Given a matrix A, return the transpose of A.
 The transpose of a matrix is the matrix flipped over it's main diagonal, switching the row and column indices of the matrix.
+>2.
+Given the root of a binary tree, find the maximum value V for which there exists different nodes A and B where V = |A.val - B.val| and A is an ancestor of B.
+(A node A is an ancestor of B if either: any child of A is equal to B, or any child of A is an ancestor of B.)